Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 3. In the row for a Service whose connection status you want to change, click the icon and choose **Approve** from the context menu.

-Connections that have been previously revoked can also be reapproved by following the same steps.
+Connections that have been previously revoked can also be re-approved by following the same steps.

 ## Revoke an Application's Connection to a Service {#revoke-app-connection}